 - An individual programme of learning for those pupils with an Educational Health and Support Plan.

-The SENCo has termly meetings with one of the boroughs' Education Psychologist who will then meet with parents to discuss further actions if required.
+The SENDCo has termly meetings with one of the boroughs' Education Psychologist and SEATSs team, who will then meet with parents to discuss further actions if required.

 How does the school meet the needs of individual children?

-- Teachers make sure that children can access learning
+- Teachers make sure that barriers to learning are removed, so that children can access learning

 - Teachers ensure an appropriate degree of challenge and support in lessons

-- Regular progress meetings take place between the Headteacher and class teacher
+- Regular progress meetings take place between the Headteacher, school leadership team and class teacher

-- The SENCo oversees all the support and progress of any child requiring additional support.
+- The SENDCo oversees all the support and progress of any child requiring additional support.

 Who should I contact if I have any questions or concerns about my child's SEND?